dotnet/Silk.NET/website/docs/opengl/c1/3-hello-texture.md

 And when you run the program now, the transparent pixels of the image will not be visible anymore:

 ![Quad with texture and transparency](../../../images/opengl/chapter1/lesson3/quad-with-transparency.png)

+you can see the code final result [clicking here](../sources/1.3-final-result.html).

 ## Texture parameters
 And now, some extra content to go with this tutorial!